linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 headers.
 This includes the most common test API functions and the test harness initialization code.
-It is important to note that this is a completely ordinary, independent C program, however ``main()`` is missing because it is implemented in ``tst_test.h``.
+It is important to note that this is a completely ordinary, independent C program, however ``main()`` is missing because it is implemented in :master:`include/tst_test.h`.

-We specify what code we want to run as part of the test using the ``tst_test test`` structure.
+We specify what code we want to run as part of the test using :ref:`struct tst_test`.
 Various callbacks can be set by the test writer, including ``test.test_all``, which we have set to ``run()``.
 The test harness will execute this callback in a separate process (using ``fork()``), forcibly terminating it if it does not return after ``test.timeout`` seconds.